the-neutron-foundation/neutron-website/docs/Faq.md

 **Why Should I use Neutron?** The main reason is because it has more features (even more coming soon) than python 3, including Numpy Arrays built-in, and because it is extremely configurable.

+**Where did the ReadTheDocs page go?** The RTD page was replaced by this website and now is gone from RTD.
+Everything was ported here.